Halodi/halodi-controller/README.md

 ## Simulation Construction Set Quick start

-[Simulation construction](https://github.com/ihmcrobotics/simulation-construction-set) set is a simulation developed by IHMC with good support for balancing robots, however it lacks manipulation support.
+[Simulation Construction Set](https://github.com/ihmcrobotics/simulation-construction-set)  is a simulation developed by IHMC with physics tuned to balance control development.
+Manipulation support is lacking.
 We use this simulator internally.

 To use, download the latest release for your platform [here](https://github.com/Halodi/halodi-controller/releases), unpack and run "halodi-controller" or "halodi-controller.exe".
 The archive is self-contained and should run on any recent Windows and Linux system.